Updated March 17, 2026

 Over the years I learned to start decorating as though I'm decorating for a Winter Wonderland party, then add skating elements to that.

-Just Google "Corrugated Cardboard Huts" or "Corrugated Cardboard Playhouses" and you'll find endless tutorials for different styles of huts, including video tutorials.
+Google "Corrugated Cardboard Huts" or "Corrugated Cardboard Playhouses" and you'll find any number of tutorials for making a cardboard hut, including video tutorials.

 Frozen window clings are inexpensive and can be used to decorate your windows.